- Programs & Services

 Graduate Teaching Consultant Program Call For Applications

 GTCs collaborate with CRLT on activities designed to promote excellence in graduate student teaching across the University.
 By working with CRLT, you will have a unique opportunity to help advance teaching and learning across the university while continuing your own development as an instructor.
-During the academic year, GTCs conduct midterm student feedbacks and consultations with other GSIs and meet monthly at CRLT to discuss teaching, consulting and careers in instructional development.
+During the academic year, GTCs conduct midterm student feedbacks and consultations with other GSIs and meet five times each semester at CRLT to discuss teaching, consulting and careers in instructional development.

 A subset of GTCs are identified as Instructional Technology GTCs (IT-GTCs) due to their interest in using technology to support teaching.
-IT-GTCs have an additional meeting each month and receive training on instructional technology.
-In addition to regular GTC duties, IT-GTCs help plan and facilitate workshops on using technology for teaching and occasionally consult with GSIs about using technology in the classroom.
-Please note that you do not have to be a "power user" or have extensive technical know-how to join the IT-GTC group.
-Interest and a willingness to explore new technologies are all that's required.
+These IT-GTCs pursue additional training in the use of instructional technologies, plan and facilitate one or more workshops on using technology for teaching each semester, and occasionally consult with GSIs about using technology in the classroom.
+The IT-GTCs are part of the GTC group and receive the same training, participate in monthly meetings at CRLT, and conduct midterm student feedbacks.

 All consultants receive training in consulting techniques from CRLT.
 GTCs are compensated at $20.00 per hour.
 The scheduling of hours is fairly flexible based on the availability of the GTCs and the needs of the Center.